elasticpath/react-pwa-reference-storefront/documentation/tutorial_setupProduction.md

 ### Example

-1. Clone or pull the `react-pwa-reference-storefront` repository in to your directory.<br>
+1. Clone or pull the `react-pwa-reference-storefront` repository into your directory.<br>
 2. Navigate to the `react-pwa-reference-storefront` repository.<br>
 3. Build a production Docker image by running the following command:</br>
 `docker build -t ep-store -f ./docker/prod/Dockerfile .` <br>